dcoxall/learn-ruby/01-the-absolute-basics/01-variables-and-methods.md

 total = price + (price * tax) # => 120
 ```

-Using variables means we can then just a single value and that will propagate everywhere that we use the variable.
+Using variables means we can then just use the variable name and that will propagate the stored value everywhere that we use the variable.

 ```ruby
 tax   = 0.4 # changed from 0.2 to 0.4